-According to the International Labour Organisation (ILO), around 40.3 million people are considered as slaves today worldwide.
-24.9 million of them are enslaved in forced labour and the quarter are children.
-Several States, such as Australia, California, France and the UK have enacted obligations to tackle this modern slavery and human trafficking issue.
-Holland joined the effort on May 14th, 2019 and passed the Child Labor Due Diligence Law (Wet zorgplicht kinderarbeid).
+According to the International Labour Organisation (ILO), around 40.3 million people are considered slaves today worldwide.
+24.9 million of them are enslaved in forced labor and a quarter are children.
+Several States, such as Australia, California, France, and the UK have enacted obligations to tackle this modern slavery and human trafficking issue.
+Holland joined the effort on May 14th, 2019, and passed the Child Labor Due Diligence Law (Wet zorgplicht kinderarbeid).

-Any person will be entitled to write an official complaint in case of violation of this law, which will enter into force on January 1st, 2020.
+Any person will be entitled to write an official complaint in case of violation of this law, which enters into force as of January 1st, 2020.

 Should you have any questions, don’t hesitate to contact Enviropass.